 - Setup and installation

 - Connecting the target system

 - Using trace

+- Updating the probe firmware

 For information about debugging using I-jet Trace, see the C-SPY® Debugging Guide for ARM.

 SETUP AND INSTALLATION

 Software

 Before you can use I-jet Trace, you need to install IAR Embedded Workbench for ARM.
 For more information, see the Quick Reference Installation and Licensing guide.